Parapithecidae

-Parapithecidae is an extinct family of primates which lived in the Eocene and Oligocene periods in Egypt.
+Parapithecidae is an now extinct family of primates which lived in the Eocene and Oligocene periods in Egypt.
 Eocene fossils from Myanmar are sometimes included in the family in addition.
 They showed certain similarities in dentition to Condylarthra, but had short faces and jaws shaped like those of tarsiers.
 They are part of the superfamily Parapithecoidea, perhaps equally related to Ceboidea and Cercopithecoidea plus Hominoidea - but the placement of Parapithecoidea is substantially uncertain.